Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Helmut Strebl Diet Plan

-• Meal 3: mixed steamed vegetables, cooked basmati rice, and turkey, chicken, fish;
+• Meal 3: mixed steamed vegetables, cooked basmati rice, and turkey, chicken, and fish.

 Diet Principles